backstage/backstage/.changeset/short-singers-serve.md

 Marked the field `spec.implementsApis` on `Component` entities for deprecation on Dec 14th, 2020.

-Code that consumes these fields should remove those usages as soon as possible as migrate to using relations instead.
+Code that consumes these fields should remove those usages as soon as possible and migrate to using relations instead.
 Producers should fill the field `spec.providesApis` instead, which has the same semantic.